-The Ultimate Guide to Sashimi - Definition, Types, How To Make And Eat
+The Ultimate Guide to Sashimi - Types, Definition, How To Make And Eat It

 Sashimi (刺し身) is very fresh raw fish (or also meat) that is thinly sliced and served uncooked.
 The word sashimi literally means "pierced body (of fish and meat)" in Japanese.
 They started to call sashimi back in the 14th century to avoid using kirimi (切り身/cut body) because they considered the word "kiri" (cut) as a bad word.
 "Kiri" is used for instance in the widely known expression "hara kiri" which literally means cutting the stomach.

 Sashimi became popular in Edo (today's Tokyo) in the 17th for mainly two reasons.
 1. They developed the techniques of fishing and started to get abundant of fresh seafood.
 2. Soy sauce was spread.
 It made the flavor of raw fish less fishy.

 above = sashimi / below = sushi